Intreecom/robotlb/tutorial.md

-# Deploying kubernetes tutorial
+# Deploying Kubernetes tutorial

 For this tutorial we will be setting up HA-kubernetes cluster on hetzner using k3s.
-On each server I will be using latest ubuntu LTS release which is `24.04`.
+On each server, I will be using the latest Ubuntu LTS release which is `24.04`.

 We start with deploying control-plane nodes.
-Those nodes won't be serving any workloads, but only responsible for managing internal kubernetes jobs.
+Those nodes won't be serving any workloads, but only responsible for managing internal Kubernetes jobs.

 ### Cloud servers

-If you want to go full metal, then order servers on robot.
-But since these servers won't handle any application workloads, it's fine to deploy not so powerful nodes as control planes.
+If you want to go full metal, order servers on the robot.
+But since these servers won't handle any application workloads, it's fine to deploy not-so-powerful nodes as control planes.

 Let's start by ordering 5 servers.
-3 servers will be used as control-planes, 1 as a load balancer for kubernetes API and 1 as a VPN to access all these services.
+3 servers will be used as control planes, 1 as a load balancer for Kubernetes API, and 1 as a VPN to access all these services.
-You can buy 5 CAX11s which should be sufficent for small and medium sized clusters and will roughly cost you roughly 13 EUR.
+You can buy 5 CAX11s which should be sufficient for small and medium-sized clusters and will cost you roughly 13 EUR.

 ### Setup users

-As additional layer of security, you can create a user called k3s on all servers which will parts of the cluster.
+As an additional layer of security, you can create a user called k3s on all servers which will be parts of the cluster.

 ```bash
 useradd --comment "K3S admin user" --create-home --user-group --shell /bin/bash k3s